loranger/ansible-playbooks/README.md

 Ansible playbooks
 =================

-Usual and casual tasks for development debian server settings using ansible.
+Usual and casual tasks for development debian server settings using ansible galaxy

 Roles
 -----